The Importance of Our Identity as Citizens of Heaven: Moses, Aliens, and Strangers

 The narratives we are telling are wildly divergent, despite many videos from different angles.
 The narratives people began to tell immediately after live coverage was shared to a watching world diverged as dramatically as black and white, and people have planted Christian flags on both sides.

 The President and the Department of Justice issued public judgments while the crime tape was still being stretched out to mark the area for investigation.
 Alex Pretti is a domestic terrorist, they said.
 He had a gun and intended to commit mass murder.
 He was at fault for opposing the efforts of ICE to carry out their duties.
-It was a tragedy that he he is dead but it was ultimately his fault for being there, getting in the way, and carrying a gun (which is ironic in itself).
+It was a tragedy that he is dead but it was his fault for being there, getting in the way, and carrying a gun (which is ironic in itself).

-At the same time, people immediately accusing ICE agents of cold-blooded murder while the blood still oozed out of Pretti’s lifeless body in the frigid street.
+At the same time, people immediately accused ICE agents of cold-blooded murder while the blood still oozed out of Pretti’s lifeless body in the frigid street.
 Alex Pretti was an ICU nurse, they said.
 He was a great guy who cared for people.
-He had a conceal license protected by the 2nd Amendment.
+He had a conceal carry license protected by the 2nd Amendment.
 He stepped in to help a woman, and his hands were not on his gun.
-ICE, the President, and the DOJ are at fault for unjustly, mercilessly, and wantonly killing him for expressing his First Amendment rights.
+ICE agents are at fault for unjustly, mercilessly, and wantonly killing him for expressing his First Amendment rights.

-I realize that people rush to judgment on these things because of their biases, including me.
+I realize that people, including me, rush to judgment on these things because of their biases.
 We have all seen the same videos, and we have reached opposite conclusions in keeping with our own beliefs and narratives.
 If you disagree with me on everything else, I hope you have the integrity and honesty to admit this much.

 Christians who focus on Romans 13, law and order, the culture war, and support the President and governing authorities come down on the side of the administration’s narrative about what happened.
 Christians focused on the Biblical theme of justice for the poor and needy, not oppressing the foreigner, loving your neighbor, and caring for the least, come down on the side of the opposite narrative.